xyztek/pandora-hsm/README.md

 # Pandora HSM

-This repository provides an example implementation for key generation, export, and signature, using TÜBİTAK Network HSM (Hardware Security Module) device.
+This repository provides an example implementations for key generation, certificate export, and signing arbitrary data using TÜBİTAK Network HSM (Hardware Security Module) device.

+## Usage

+### Key Generation

+A script is provided for key generation.

+Run the generation script via the `npm run generate` command.
+This will generate a key pair and execute a bash script to output the related CSR (Certificate Signing Request) to `pandora.csr` file in the root folder.

+The command executes `scripts/generate.js` file.
+The script imports the `generate` function from `src/generator.js`.

+### Signature

+An example implementation for signing arbitrary data via the HSM is provided in the `src/signer.js` file.

+## Installation

-## Instructions for VPN Mode in Ubuntu 22.04.2 LTS
+### Instructions for VPN Mode in Ubuntu 22.04.2 LTS

 `sudo su`